vorce/cedrik/README.md

 **make sure you have the correct connection_string for redis in config/config.exs**.
 You can use `docker-compose` to get a redis instance up and running quickly.

-### Storing and Indexing
+### Indexing

-#### Storing

-This is not necessarily related to searching.
-Storing something in Cedrik is just a way to retrieve the original content in a straigh-forward manner.

-#### Indexing

-Indexing on the other hand is the term used in Cedrik (and all other search engines) for actually constructing an inverted index suitable for free text queries.

-##### Note that the following section is going to change very soon

-Cedrik can take any Elixir map and index its contents for searching.
+Each index in Cedrik is represented by a process with the `Index` `@behaviour`.
-I would recommend creating a struct, with an id field, that implements the Store protocol.
-Look at the example implementation for Map and Document in `indexer.ex`.
+To index something into an index simply call `Index.index_doc(something, :index_name, type)` where `something` would be an Elixir map or struct (I would recommend creating a struct, with an id field, that implements the `Store` protocol), `type` must be one of the existing index implementations `AgentIndex` or `RedisIndex`.
-Make sure your struct `@derive [Access, Enumerable]`!
-`Indexer.index_doc/3` will skip indexing of any fields starting with underscore.

-After your elixir data structure is indexed, where can you get it?
-From the Store!
-Just do `AgentStore.get/1`

-For examples, check out `test/indexing_test.exs`, `lib/document.ex` and `indexer.ex`
+#### AgentIndex

+This is the naive in-memory index type, suitable for stuff that fits in memory and that does not need to be persisted.

+#### RedisIndex

+This is an index backed by redis.
+You must have a redis instance up and running for this to work.
+The main benefit of using a RedisIndex compared to AgentIndex is when you want to be able to persist data.

 #### Tokenizing